-Scopely adds 2 board members including former Activision Blizzard president
+Scopely adds 2 board members, including former Activision Blizzard president

 What Vu brings

-Vu has 20 years of investment banking experience and she is currently on the board of ThredUp, a publicly traded company that resells womens’ and kids’ apparel.
+Vu has 20 years of investment banking experience and she is currently on the board of ThredUp, a publicly traded company that resells women’s and kids’ apparel.
 She has been an adviser on hundreds of transactions worth more than $100 billion.

 In a statement, Vu said, “Scopely has all the right ingredients for high growth, long-term success: an incredibly talented, strategic, and ambitious team, deep relationships with players, a technology-driven platform approach, and strong business fundamentals.
 The company is not only a leader in games and technology, but it is building a new vision of play for consumers around the world.”